goncalopalaio/adb-touch-event-replayer/README.md

 # NOTES

+### adb-event-record
+Until now I didn't have much success using adb-event-record, it seems to record the events fine on my device, but it replays them, it's not accurate.

 Initialy I wanted to implement something similar to adb-event-record but by reading the events directly from /dev/input/event instead of using adb shell getevent.
 In my search I found this article [http://newandroidbook.com/Book/Input.html?r] that explains really well how everything works internally.

 It's from this book: [https://www.amazon.com/gp/product/0991055527].
 There's an older version available in the author's website and a new version coming soon.